ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 ## 4. Detect Anomalies and Verify Results

    In this Section, we will
-   - Use the trained model to detect anomalies in a test data set (provided in Section [2])
+   - Use the trained model to detect anomalies in an inference data set (provided in Section [2])
-   - Verify OCI Anomaly Detection results with a labeled data set (provided in Section [2])
+   - Verify Anomaly Detection results

-   All Test/Inference data sets provided in Section [2] contain anomalous values.

-   We will use the test data set for use case #4 for performing inference and detecting anomalies.
+   The inference data sets provided in Section [2] contain anomalous values.
+We will use the inference data set for use case #4 for detecting anomalies.

    1. Run Inference